 Any fellow cookie dough lovers out there?
 Come on, don’t be shy!
 If you’re like me, you can’t help but sample some of the dough every time you whip up a batch of chocolate chip cookies.
 It’s just too good to pass up!
 What about the cookie dough craze in France and does edible cookie dough exist here?

 Sure enough, numerous entrepreneurs have capitalized on the cookie dough trend by bringing commercially prepared edible dough (no eggs!) to the masses in the USA.
-But here?
+But in France?
 Not so fast.
-You can’t find edible tubs of cookie dough and cookie dough cafes in France.
-The trend has not made it here yet and I’m not sure it ever will.
+You won’t find edible tubs of cookie dough in French grocery stores.
+The trend has not made it here yet to that level and I’m not sure it ever will.